-Defining plagiarism & common causes
+Defining plagiarism and common causes

 People who hadn’t heard the term before came to understand that plagiarism isn’t always about copying and pasting—it’s about stealing ideas and speech patterns as well.
 A lot of uninitiated people think plagiarism is only about stealing word-to-word from another written text.